MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-started.md

 :::image type="content" source="media/data-activator-get-started/data-activator-get-started-03.png" alt-text="Screenshot of selecting a new data activator reflex item.":::

-## Navigate between Data Mode and Design Mode
+## Navigate between data mode and design mode

 When you open a reflex, you see two tabs at the bottom of the screen that switch between **data mode** and **design mode**.
 In data mode, you can see your incoming data and assign it to objects.
 In design mode, you build triggers from your objects.
 At first, these will be empty; the next step after creating a reflex is to populate it with your data.